YardRat0117/foxbox/README.md

 ## Configuration

 Default tools are provided in `config/default.yml`.
-You can also customize it if you want.
-If `~/.config/rbox.yml` is provided, this would override `config/default.yml`.
+You can also DIY - if `~/.config/rbox.yml` is provided, this would override `config/default.yml`.
+Note that `$(pwd)` is the supported sign to represent current working directory in `rbox.yml`.
+Please adhere to this represetation!

 ```yml
 tools: